NiklasRosenstein/nyl/docs/content/configuration/profiles.md

 !!! todo
     Include specification of configuration data model.

-## Connection management
+## Tunnel management

-The Nyl CLI will automatically manage the connection to the target cluster by obtaining the kubeconfig and setting up the tunnel.
-The tunnel will typically remain open unless it is explicitly closed by the user to reduce the overhead of setting up the connection for each invocation of Nyl.
+The Nyl CLI will automatically manage tunnels to the target cluster by proxying through an SSH jump host.
+The tunnel will typically remain open unless it is explicitly closed by the user to reduce the overhead of setting up the tunnel for each invocation of Nyl.

-Connections can be managed manually using the `nyl conn` command.
-Connection state is stored globally in `~/.nyl/.state/nyl-connections.json`.
-Note that while you may have multiple `nyl-profiles.yaml` files on your system, the connection state is stored globally, and such is the interaction with `nyl conn`.
+Tunnels can be managed manually using the `nyl tun` command.
+Tunnel state is stored globally in `~/.nyl/tunnels/state.json`.
+Note that while you may have multiple `nyl-profiles.yaml` files on your system, the tunnel state is stored globally, and such is the interaction with `nyl tun`.

 ```
-nyl conn list                 List all active connections.
+nyl tun list                 List all known tunnels.
-nyl conn open <profile>       Open a connection to the cluster targeted by the profile.
+nyl tun open <profile>       Open a tunnel to the cluster targeted by the profile.
-nyl conn close [<profile>]    Close all connections or the connection for a specific profile.
+nyl tun close [<profile>]    Close all tunnels or the tunnel for a specific profile.
 ```